yungpiggy1219/React-Portfolio-Website/README.md

 ## Built With
-This project was built using these tools, frameworks, and libraries
+This project was built using these resources

 - [Visual Studio Code](https://code.visualstudio.com/)
 - [React.js](https://reactjs.org/)